 Much evidence shows that larger numbers of bidders are associated with lower bid prices (Hensher and Stanley, 2010).
 The number of bidders is necessarily affected by the size of the barriers to entry to the market, particularly the need to own major capital assets including rolling stock and depots.
 This implies that governments should seek actively to reduce barrier size by continuing to own key assets and leasing them to contractors, subject to contractual provisions regarding their maintenance to agreed standards (Currie and Fournier, 2019).
-This approach has been adopted in the London and Singapore bus markets and is currently being implemented in Santiago de Chile.
+This approach has been adopted in Singapore and is currently being implemented in Santiago de Chile.